natzar/Stripe-Pad/README.md

 - 🚀 **Show your products to visitors with direct links to Stripe.** and customize it later.
 - 🔖 **Manage webhooks calls from Stripe** to hook actions after a new subscription or a new payment is received.
-- 💧 **Ready to build** clone any of the starter themes to build your landing page.
+- 💧 **Ready to make money** clone any of the starter themes to build your landing page.
 The Signup button could link directly to a product payment process at Stripe.

 ### [📣 Find our full announcement post here →](https://www.indiehackers.com/post/stripe-pad-a-storefront-a-micro-saas-boilerplate-for-your-stripe-php-or-nodejs-2579dd2504)

 ## Technologies used

 It's a very simple and rudimentary architecture on purpose, less code, less debt, less long-term commitment.
-The focus is on the short-term, in providing a fast website with Stripe integration to validate a business or product idea, while having a starting point that doesn't make you lose time, when starting up or later.
+The focus is on the short-term, in generating a website with Stripe integration to validate a business or product idea fast, while having a starting point that doesn't make you lose time, when starting up or later.

 1. Php
 2. Vanilla Js